Centric Cash (CNS) Reaches Market Cap of $1.24 Million

-Centric Cash (CURRENCY:CNS) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on March 8th.
-One Centric Cash coin can now be purchased for $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Over the last seven days, Centric Cash has traded flat against the U.S. dollar.
-Centric Cash has a market cap of $1.24 million and $161,027.00 worth of Centric Cash was traded on exchanges in the last day.
+Centric Cash (CURRENCY:CNS) traded flat against the dollar during the 1 day period ending at 20:00 PM Eastern on March 12th.
+Centric Cash has a market capitalization of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
+One Centric Cash coin can now be bought for approximately $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
+Over the last week, Centric Cash has traded flat against the dollar.

 - Nokencoin (NOKN) traded flat against the dollar and now trades at $0.63 or 0.00000011 BTC.